JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 His quests are asinine and rarely worth the trouble.

 Yukio: Another summoner.
 At some point during the game, the both of you fight.
+Both a reference to the original summoner from the first Megami Tensei game, as well as the grandfather to the real life person who inspired Laura.

 Daphne: Found on the 4th floor of the dungeon. ????